kyma-project/kyma-companion/README.md

 ### Configuration

-For local development, LLM models can be configured inside the `config/models.json` file.
+For local development, LLMs can be configured inside the `config/models.json` file.
-> [!NOTE] Don't use the <code>config/models.json</code> file to configure models in dev, stage, or prod clusters.

 ## Code Checks